 Being more vocal about your brand values can play out in myriad different ways, including:

-• Enabling donation through your loyalty programme.
-Men’s grooming brand Blind Barber integrated eCommerce donation solution ShoppingGives with their loyalty programme to incentivise customers to donate to Operation Underground Railroad by rewarding them with one rewards point per every US dollar donated.
+- They were enabling donations through your loyalty programme.
+Men’s grooming brand Blind Barber integrated the ecommerce donation solution ShoppingGives with their loyalty programme to incentivise customers to donate to Operation Underground Railroad by rewarding them with one reward point per every US dollar donated.

 “For some consumers, the disruption of recent times and the enforced move to digital has meant seeking new brands online.
 For others, it’s been a case of remaining loyal to their tried and tested brands during such a turbulent time,” says Elliott Jacobs, Director of Commerce Consulting at LiveArea.
 “And, whether trying to retain new customers or keep loyal customers happy, transparency is vital.

-From communication regarding supply chain ethics, sustainability, diversity, or staff welfare, to providing visibility around inventory, delivery speeds, tracking, and returns, recent events have shone light on brand perception.
-Transparent, trustworthy and consistent communication across every touchpoint is as vital as ever, and a key loyalty consideration moving forwards.”
+Recent events have shone a light on brand perception, from communication regarding supply chain ethics, sustainability, diversity, or staff welfare, to providing visibility around inventory, delivery speeds, tracking, and returns.
+Transparent, trustworthy and consistent communication across every touchpoint is as vital as ever, and a key loyalty consideration moving forward.”

 Turn your loyalty programme members into VIPs

 What does this look like in action?
-Body positive bra brand ThirdLove created a tiered VIP loyalty programme, “Hooked,” that is free to join, and focuses on customers’ lifetime spend, so members can still get rewarded even if they purchase infrequently, as is often the case in the lingerie industry.
+Body-positive bra brand ThirdLove created a tiered VIP loyalty programme, “Hooked,” that is free to join, and focuses on customers’ lifetime spending, so members can still get rewarded even if they purchase infrequently, as is often the case in the lingerie industry.

 “Loyalty within eCommerce has progressed, and is no longer just a ‘click and go’ addition to upsell post-purchase using a discount code as a carrot,” says Liam Quinn, Technical eCommerce Consultant at Vervaunt.
 “With CLV in mind, it’s much more effective for loyalty to be baked into all customer touchpoints (e.g. purchases, reviews, social engagement) and to reward loyalty with a variety of perks that aren’t just discount codes, like free shipping, gift with purchase, and priority purchase on new product lines.”